Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Acknowledgements

-\begin{ack} This work was partially supported by the ARC DECRA Fellowship (DE230101591) awarded to D. Gong.
-H. Lu is affiliated with CSIRO Data61 through a PhD scholarship and acknowledges the support of the Google PhD Fellowship. \end{ack}
+This work was partially supported by the ARC DECRA Fellowship (DE230101591), and the ARC Discovery Project Grant (DP260103379).
+H. Lu is affiliated with CSIRO Data61 through a PhD scholarship and acknowledges the support of the Google PhD Fellowship.